-I am a fifth-year Ph.D. student in Stanford University's Statistics Department, where I work with Emmanuel Candès.
+I will be joining the Department of Statistics at Harvard University as an Assistant Professor in July.
+I am currently a fifth-year Ph.D. student in Stanford University's Statistics Department, where I work with Emmanuel Candès.
 In 2011, I received a B.S. in mathematics (honors thesis advised by Bala Rajaratnam) and physics, as well as a M.S. in statistics, from Stanford University.

 I am interested in both theoretical and applied statistical problems.
 On the theoretical side, I am concentrating on high-dimensional statistical inference, robust machine learning, and robotic motion-planning.
-On the applied side, I have been fortunate to work with a number of excellent collaborators in fields such as immunology, surgery, and health care.
-I am also a member of the Statistics for Social Good working group and I consistently participate in Stanford's free consulting service.
+I have applied my high-dimensional inference work to a number of genetics problems, and have also collaborated on projects in immunology, surgery, and health care.

 Sequoia Hall 231